SubhasreeSengupta/jekyll-now/_posts/2017-11-27-project-intro.md

 # Project Objective
 Music is an integral part of human life.
 It has its own charm and magic.
 Yet, interestingly, there is complex mathematical structure embedded in music.
 Many researchers and scientists have been working on different aspects of music, like learning the positive psychological effects of music, identifying the underlying musical style in a musical piece, just to name a few.
 Deep Learning has been successful in areas such as computer vision, natural language processing.
 It has performed better than humans in tasks like image classification, object recognition and many more.
 Given that there exists a mathematical framework embedded in music, attempts have been made by researchers to use the power of deep learning in this domain for a variety of tasks such as predicting song similarity, composer identification, song recommendation and even music generation.

-In our project, we would like to address the problem of “Automatic Music Transcription for Polyphonic Music involving Multiple Instruments”.
+In our project, we would like to address the problem of **“Automatic Music Transcription For Polyphonic Music Involving Multiple Instruments”**.
 Automatic Music Transcription (AMT) is an open problem in Music Information Retrieval(MIR).
 AMT aims to generate a symbolic representation, a near-score like transcription, given a polyphonic musical piece.
 This is a difficult problem for the following reasons:
 - In polyphonic music, there exists a complex interaction and overlap of harmonies arising from different acoustic signals in the melody.
-- Seperating the sources of music in a given piece with multiple instruments is itself a very challanging task.
++ Separating the sources of music in a given piece with multiple instruments is itself a very challenging task.
 So AMT fails to match human performance.

-We wish to use deep learning to address these challenges and succesfully achieve the mentioned aim.
+We wish to use deep learning to address these challenges and successfully achieve the mentioned aim.

-In order to transcribe each instrument in a musical piece we first addressed the challenge of musical source separation.
-Next, we design a "predominant instrument classifier", the goal of which is to identify the predominant instrument in each musical piece.
-Thus, we comet o know the instrument in the given music piece.
-Once we know this, we give the corresponding wav file as input to the end-to-end CONVNET based transcription model trained for the identified predominant instrument.
-As a result, we will be able to transcribe the given music file, which is the ultimate goal of our project.

-Looking into the last part, we need to train model according to the instruents.
-This requires datasets for each instrument for training, also, it the training is resouce intensive.
-Given the time and resource constraints, we currently focus on transcription of Piano music.
-But the pipeline proposed can be adapted to give results for multiple instruments.

 # Project Pipeline